Don't Lose Your Head

 Story & Plot Summary: Don't Lose Your Head

-Quick Plot Summary: Released in 1967, Don't Lose Your Head is a Comedy film directed by Gerald Thomas.
+Quick Plot Summary: Released in 1967, Don't Lose Your Head is a Comedy film directed by Gerald Thomas, written by Talbot Rothwell.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Sidney James.
+As part of the Carry On Collection, it provides a scannable look at the movie's central conflict involving Sidney James as Sir Rodney Ffing, the Black Fingernail.

 Ending Explained: Don't Lose Your Head